Ubuntu LTS Set-Up

 /etc/ssh/sshd_config.d/00-default.conf

-with the following# enable tunnelled password authentication PasswordAuthentication yes ChallengeResponseAuthentication yes # enable public key authentication w/possible less secure RSA keys PubkeyAuthentication yes PubkeyAcceptedKeyTypes=+ssh-rsa AuthorizedKeysFile .ssh/authorized_keys .ssh/authorized_keys2 # use local PAM UsePAM yes # disable root login PermitRootLogin no PermitEmptyPasswords no # enforce pubkey THEN password requirement: AuthenticationMethods publickey,password X11Forwarding yes AllowAgentForwarding no AllowTcpForwarding no PrintMotd no
+with the following:# enable tunnelled password authentication PasswordAuthentication yes ChallengeResponseAuthentication yes # enable public key authentication w/possible less secure RSA keys PubkeyAuthentication yes PubkeyAcceptedKeyTypes=+ssh-rsa AuthorizedKeysFile .ssh/authorized_keys .ssh/authorized_keys2 # use local PAM UsePAM yes # disable root login PermitRootLogin no PermitEmptyPasswords no # enforce pubkey THEN password requirement: AuthenticationMethods publickey,password X11Forwarding yes AllowAgentForwarding no AllowTcpForwarding no PrintMotd no

 - ensure existing ‘root’ SSH session/alternate root access in case of required rollback